Skip to content

 Most businesses do not need a SSN from you unless it is for credit purposes (loans, credit cards, etc.) If a business requests a SSN solely for ID purposes, you can request that the business create an ID for you.
 You do not need a SSN to open bank accounts.
 If a bank clerk insists on a SSN, ask to speak to a manager.

-Merced Social Security Administration
+U.S. Social Security Administration (Merced Office)

-MERCED, CA 95348
+Merced, CA 95348